-HMRC estimates that around 940,000 company car drivers use their car privately and therefore have it treated as a taxable Benefit in Kind.
-Many of these drivers are basic rate Income Tax payers who have to use their company car as part of their job.
-Over half of all company car drivers (56%) have their vehicle as a job need rather than a perk, rising to 77% for basic rate tax payers.
+In its June 2019 Benefit-in-Kind Statistics, HMRC estimates that around 890,000 company car drivers use their car privately and therefore have it treated as a taxable Benefit in Kind.
+Many of these drivers are basic rate Income Taxpayers who have to use their company car as part of their job.
+Over half of all company car drivers (56%) have their vehicle as a job need rather than a perk, rising to 77% for basic rate taxpayers.

 Since 2002, Company Car Tax has been calculated based on the vehicle’s list price and CO₂ emissions, creating a major incentive for drivers to choose low emission models.
 As a result, the average emissions of a BVRLA-member provided company car have fallen year-on-year, reaching an average of 112.0g/km CO₂ at the beginning of 2018.
 They are leading the way in the drive towards lower emissions, with the average newly registered company car emitting 10% less CO₂ than its privately registered counterpart.

 A steady increase in the tax burden borne by company car drivers is putting this carbon reduction success story at risk.
-The number of company car drivers estimated by HMRC has dropped by 20,000 from the preceding year’s figure.
+The number of company car drivers estimated by HMRC has dropped by 50,000 from the preceding year’s figure – though HMRC attributes the drop to the introduction of voluntary payrolling.
 More employees are now choosing to forego their company car in favour of a company provided ‘cash allowance’, which is taxed but gives employees the freedom to finance their own car via a personal lease or pocket the money and use an existing household car for business (also known as ‘grey fleet’).
 BVRLA data suggests that the average personal lease car emits 11% more CO₂ than a company car, while the average Grey Fleet car emits 19% more CO₂.

 Further BVRLA research also shows 27% of businesses currently offering company car schemes are very likely to offer a cash alternative in the near future.

-Ahead of the 2018 Autumn Budget, the BVRLA has called upon the government to:
+Ahead of the 2018 Autumn Budget, the BVRLA called upon the government to:

 1. Freeze Company Car Tax at 2018/19 rates for all but Zero Emission Vehicles

-HMRC’s most recent estimates show a decline of 20,000 in those paying company car BIK tax.
-Freezing the current tax burden and providing greater clarity of the future rate will help address the motives driving some employees into opting for a cash allowance instead.
+HMRC’s most recent estimates showed a decline of 20,000 in those paying company car BIK tax.
+Freezing the current tax burden and providing greater clarity of the future rate would help address the motives driving some employees into opting for a cash allowance instead.

 2. Bring forward the 2% Company Car Tax threshold for Zero Emission Vehicles to 2019/20

-Under current plans the BIK rate for electric company cars soars to 16% in April 2019 before dropping to 2% the year after, actively disincentivising the take-up of electric vehicles as company cars.
-However, by bringing forward the 2% CCT rate for zero emission vehicles, the Government would instead stimulate the new and used electric vehicle market.
+Under the previously existing plans the BIK rate for electric company cars would have soared to 16% in April 2019 before dropping to 2% the year after, actively disincentivising the take-up of electric vehicles as company cars.
+However, by bringing forward the 2% CCT rate for zero emission vehicles, the Government could instead have stimulated the new and used electric vehicle market.

 3. Eliminate unintentional tax increases arising from WLTP

-The transition to WLTP, the new fuel and emissions testing scheme, has caused an unintentional tax rise.
+The transition to WLTP, the new fuel and emissions testing scheme, had the potential to cause an unintentional tax rise.
 In some cases, the NEDC correlated CO₂ values could be up to 17% higher than existing NEDC values, while WLTP CO₂ values are typically 20-30% higher.
 This means that some vehicles could move up four bands higher on the CCT table – resulting in an unintentional tax rise for drivers.
-Applying a 2% discount to cars registered on or after 1 July 2018, to account for NEDC correlation, as well as providing a tax neutral transition to WLTP could address this distortion.
+Applying a 2% discount to cars registered on or after 1 July 2018, to account for NEDC correlation, as well as providing a tax neutral transition to WLTP could have addressed this distortion.